 Meaning

-In the quote “She saw too that man has the power of exceeding himself, of becoming himself more entirely and profoundly than he is, truths which have only recently begun to be seen in Europe and seem even now too great for its common intelligence.,” the emphasis is on wisdom.
-It highlights the thought that reflection reveals deeper truths while implying that understanding takes time.
+“She saw too that man has the power of exceeding himself, of becoming himself more entirely and profoundly than he is, truths which have only recently begun to be seen in Europe and seem even now too great for its common intelligence.” presents a viewpoint centered on wisdom.
+It implies that wisdom grows through experience and encourages us to remember that understanding takes time.

 Theme